dan-schel/css-template/documentation.md

 ```

 Note that the outer `<div>` is not required to have a particular class, however
-`select-highlight` and `select-arrow` are required.
-These selectors are only
+`select-highlight` and `select-arrow` are mandatory class names.
+These selectors
-targeted inside a div where a `select-XX` mixin is applied, so using these
+are only targeted inside a div where a `select-XX` mixin is applied, so using \
-class names elsewhere for our own purposes should be safe enough.
+these class names elsewhere for your own purposes should be safe enough.

 Now the style can be applied as follows: